 Imaginative play is important as it:

 Imaginative play includes the whole body and often combines running, jumping, skipping, crawling or a whole range of other movements.
-Through play children are building muscle, learning new skills and improving their fine motor skills.
+Through play, children are building muscle, learning new skills, and improving their fine motor skills.

 Using imagination in play helps foster creativity in many ways.
-Children create stories around characters they become and extend on the plot they have created together, working out problems that arise along the way.
+Children create stories around the characters they become and extend the plot they have created together, working out problems that arise along the way.
 They use objects around them and turn them into something else entirely.
 Blankets and chairs become a fort, rocks become food, and paper becomes a crown, a ticket or play money.

 Through imaginative play, children are usually pretending to be something very different from who they are.
-In doing this they choose different words and phrases to communicate with each other, often using phrases they’ve heard from adults in their lives or from a book or TV show.
+In doing this they choose different words and phrases to communicate with each other, often using phrases they’ve heard from adults in their lives or a book or TV show.
 Some of the things they say might even surprise you!
 This use of language helps build vocabulary and the understanding that words build a story – a skill that helps with reading as well.
-Imaginative play is fun and also a great learning tool for children of all ages.
+Imaginative play is fun and a great learning tool for children of all ages.
 Encourage it by providing time for unstructured play and getting involved yourself too.